Azure/Cloud-Native/website/blog-cnny/2023-02-08/index.md

 :::

-When browsing to the website, you may be presented with a warning about your connection not being private.
+When browsing to the website, you may be presented with a warning about the connection not being private.
 This is due to the fact that we are using a self-signed certificate.
 This is expected, so go ahead and proceed anyway to load up the page.

 ### Why is the Admin page broken?